LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 Click the `Connect` button in the sidebar to initialise the links to _Neo4j_ and _Azure AI Foundry_.

 > [!NOTE]
-> It may take 1-2 minutes to establish the connection, because the app will "lazy"-load the required Python libraries in the first execution.
+> It may take 1-2 minutes to establish the connection, because the app will "lazy"-load the required Python libraries on the first execution.

 ### 4.2.
 Querying the Graph
 Once connected, enter a natural language query in the chat input.
 For example: